The next Icon Class ship from Royal Caribbean is coming very soon and will be known as “Star of the Seas.”

 Expanding the Icon Class Fleet – The New Star of the Seas

 The Icon Class ships are a significant investment for Royal Caribbean, designed to offer a comprehensive vacation experience.
-“Star of the Seas” will be the second ship in this class, following the highly anticipated “Icon of the Seas,” which is set to be introduced in less than 100 days.
+“Star of the Seas” will be the second ship in this class, following the highly anticipated “Icon of the Seas,” which launched last year.

 The ships are being constructed in Turku, Finland, and are part of Royal Caribbean’s strategy to meet the growing consumer demand for diverse vacation options.